 We've heard a lot about what 5G networks and their faster speeds and lower latency.
 And now 5G phones are hitting the market as the networks start to come online.

-5G is definitely faster than 4G in our testing, but there aren't many phones that can take advantage of the new networks yet.
+So far, though, 5G is definitely faster than 4G in our testing, but there aren't many phones that can take advantage of the new networks yet.

 Here's all the 5G phones announced so far and when we expect them to appear — if they haven't arrived already.